 The productivity suite software has a Simple Counter (SCNT) and the Counter (CNT) instructions.
-We will be reviewing these instructions and looking how to implement then in our ladder logic program.
+We will be reviewing these instructions and looking at how to implement them in our ladder logic program.
 Let’s get started.

 System Hardware – Video